 California residents have had the privilege of access to medical marijuana since 1996, and since 2016 have been able to purchase and use marijuana recreationally without fear of violating any state-level laws.
-Under the laws pertaining to recreational use, transfer, transport, and possession of cannabis, any adult of legal age may be in possession of up to 28.5 grams of “flower,” the psychoactive plant matter traditionally smoked, or up to 8 grams of concentrated cannabis, which comes in the form of oils, waxes, and a variety of other products with increased THC content.
+Under the laws about recreational use, transfer, transport, and possession of cannabis, any adult of legal age may have up to 28.5 grams of “flower,” the psychoactive plant matter traditionally smoked, or up to 8 grams of concentrated cannabis, which comes in the form of oils, waxes, and a variety of other products with increased THC content.
 In case, charged with crimes related to cannabis, hire San Diego Marijuana Lawyer.

 Many people may be surprised to learn that there are still a variety of charges that someone can face involving marijuana, which commonly involve crimes of trafficking or distribution.
 There are numerous ways for these crimes to be committed, which we will discuss in greater detail below.

 If you have been charged with any type of marijuana-related crime in the state of California, contact the Law Office of Vikas Bajaj, APC as soon as possible.
 You will be able to schedule a free initial consultation, where you will be able to speak directly with an experienced legal professional about the circumstances of your arrest and charges.
 We have a history of cases where we have successfully defended clients against many different marijuana charges, and during your consultation, we can talk about these past cases and how they are similar or different to your own.

-Read more below about some specifics regarding marijuana crimes in California, but keep in mind that each case is unique, and will require a unique approach in order to maximize your chances of a successful outcome.
+Read more below about some specifics regarding marijuana crimes in California, but keep in mind that each case is unique, and will require a unique approach to maximize your chances of a successful outcome.
 The sooner we are working together, the sooner we will be able to understand the specifics of your situation and start to develop a plan for your case.

 California Marijuana Crimes